Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/PROTOTYPE.md

 &nbsp;
 |Pawn | Rook | Knight | Bishop | Queen | King |
 |--|--|--|--|--|--|
+&nbsp;
 Outline:
 1. Game
 	- initiates board
 	- starts game with one player's turn
-	- allowes the player to move one piece (according to the type) to a valid space before switching turns
+	- allows the player to move one piece (according to the type) to a valid space before switching turns
 	- moves continue according to whose turn it is
 	- checks if the game has reached a checkmate and determines a winner
 2. Piece (abstract)